bazelbuild/bazel/site/docs/starlark_config.md

-The implementation function must return a dictionary (or list of dictionaries, in the case of transitions with multiple output configurations
-) of new build settings values to apply.
-The returned dictionary keyset(s) must be exactly the same as the set of build settings passed to the `outputs` parameter of the transition function.
+The implementation function must return a dictionary (or list of dictionaries, in the case of transitions with multiple output configurations) of new build settings values to apply.
+The returned dictionary keyset(s) must contain exactly the set of build settings passed to the `outputs` parameter of the transition function.
 This is true even if a build setting is not actually changed over the course of the transition - its original value must be explicitly passed through in the returned dictionary.

 #### Defining 1:2+ Transitions
-[outgoing edge transition](#outgoing-edge-transitions) can map a single input configuration to two or more output configurations.
+[Outgoing edge transition](#outgoing-edge-transitions) can map a single input configuration to two or more output configurations.
 These are defined in Starlark by returning a list of dictionaries in the transition implementation function.